UNDO-project/UNDO-camera-id-and-retrieve/README.md

 # cctv-scrapers

-A multi-stage pipeline for scraping CCTV camera product data from vendor sites, building a structured dataset, validating it, and (in progress) identifying cameras in real-world images using a YOLOv8-based detector and a catalog index.
+A multi-stage pipeline for scraping CCTV camera product data from vendor sites, building a structured dataset, validating it, and identifying cameras in real-world images using a YOLOv8-based detector and a catalog index.

 ## Stages